RedisBloom/RedisBloom/docs/Commands.md

 ### Description

 Adds one or more items to the Bloom Filter, creating the filter if it does not yet exist.
-This command operates identally to `BF.ADD` except it allows multiple inputs and returns multiple values.
+This command operates identically to `BF.ADD` except it allows multiple inputs and returns multiple values.

 ### Parameters